 - 4 cloves garlic peeled and bruised

-- 2 large carrots peeled and cut into large chunks if cooking with instant pot and dice into smaller pieces if cooking on the stove
+- 2 large carrots peeled and cut into small chunks

 - 1 cup sweet corn kernels

 - 1 Tbsp Better Than Bouillon or chicken bouillon cube